edward-lucyszyn/understand-blockchain-project/README.md

-# Project: Understand Blockchain with BikeChain
+# Understand Blockchain with BikeChain

 ## Introduction